wwadge/awair-bridge/README.md

 # Running the app

+!!!
-Before you run the app, make sure you read the configuration section!
+Before you run the app, make sure you read the configuration section !!!

 Then: